jump to content

 If you work in Iceland with a temporary permit (less than 12 months) for a foreign company and use your resident country's insurance during your stay, apply for the A1 certificate in your home country.
 Bring your A1 certificate to prove that you are insured during your stay in Iceland.
 Some countries do not provide an A1 certificate in advance, so you may have to apply for Icelandic Health Insurance once you arrive in Iceland.

 While applying for an A1 certificate, apply for an S1 certificate, and register at Icelandic Health Insurance when you arrive in Iceland.
 If family members are moving with you, ask whether your insurance will cover them.
-Otherwise, you will need to bring your European health insurance card issued by your home country to Iceland.
+Otherwise, you will need to bring your European Health Insurance Card issued by your home country to Iceland.

 Traveling within Europe